Table of Contents

 WHAT IS IRR [ INTERNAL RATE OF RETURN ] ?

-Although we are here just to learn the usage of IRR FUNCTION and find out the INTERNAL RATE OF RETURN for an investment, it is always necessary to know the basics of the terms so that we can always keep an eye on the results.
+Although we are here just to learn the usage of IRR FUNCTION and find out the INTERNAL RATE OF RETURN for an investment, it is always necessary to know the basics of the terms so that we can always keep an eye on the results if some absurd value is not showing up.

 So, it is necessary to know the basics of INTERNAL RATE OF RETURN.